lukecjohnson/dot/README.md

 ## CLI

 The CLI takes an input path to a file or directory and outputs compiled HTML files to `./public` or the path specified with the `--output` option.
-If the provided input path is a directory, `x-` will recusively find and compile each HTML file in the given directory and its subdirectories.
+If the provided input path is a directory, `x-` will recursively find and compile each HTML file in the given directory and its subdirectories.
 Any file or directory starting with an underscore (e.g.,&nbsp;`_components`) will be ignored.

 ```